peterhinch/micropython-font-to-py/FONT_TO_PY.md

 The code now behaves as follows.
 If the character set contains no more than 95 characters (including the default) the emitted Python file is as before.
-This keeps the code small and efficient for the common (default) case).
+This keeps the code small and efficient for the common (default) case.

 Larger character sets are assumed to be sparse and the emitted code uses an index optimised for sparse values and a binary search algorithm.